Lomitapide

 • some medications should not be taken with lomitapide.
 Other medications may cause dosing changes or extra monitoring when taken with lomitapide.
 Make sure you have discussed any medications you are currently taking or plan to take before starting lomitapide with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while taking lomitapide, please get the advice of your doctor or pharmacist.

-• the following nonprescription or herbal products may interact with lomitapide: ginkgo; goldenseal; cimetidine (Tagamet); ranitidine.
-Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking lomitapide.
-Do not start any of these medications while taking lomitapide without discussing with your healthcare provider
+• the following nonprescription or herbal products may interact with lomitapide: acetaminophen.
+Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking lomitapide.
+Do not start any of this medication while taking lomitapide without discussing with your healthcare provider

-• if you are taking cholestyramine (Questran), colesevelam (WellChol), or colestipol (Colestid), take it 4 hours before or 4 hours after lomitapide.
+• if you are taking cholestyramine, colesevelam, or colestipol, take it 4 hours before or 4 hours after lomitapide.

 • tell your doctor if you have or have ever had galactose intolerance or glucose-galactose malabsorption (inherited conditions where the body is not able to tolerate lactose), ongoing stomach or intestinal problems, or pancreas or kidney disease.

-• Tell your doctor if you are pregnant or plan to become pregnant.
-If you are female who can become pregnant, you will need to take a pregnancy test before you begin taking lomitapide.
+• tell your doctor if you are pregnant or plan to become pregnant.
+If you can become pregnant, you will need to take a pregnancy test before you begin taking lomitapide.
 If you can become pregnant, you should use effective birth control while taking lomitapide.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking lomitapide, stop taking the medication and call your doctor immediately.
 Lomitapide can harm the fetus.

 • tell your doctor if you are breast-feeding.
 You should not breast-feed while you are taking lomitapide.